urbanjost/apps/README.md

 # fpm tools and utilities

-A collection of fpm(1) projects that use the GPF (General Purpose Fortran) modules.
+A collection of small fpm(1) projects that use the GPF (General Purpose Fortran) modules to build utility programs.

+These are generally miscellaneout small utility programs that are low activity that are unlikely to garner enough traffic to justify a separate repository.

-There is no simple hierarchy in github repositories, so this is one github repository that contains a number of directories that are independent fpm(1) projects that build executable program(s).
+There is no simple hierarchy in github repositories that I found useful and the projects are relatively small so it is reasonable to create just one git(1) project.

+Each directory is an independent fpm(1) project that builds an executable.

-Note most if not all of these programs are build as part of the General Purpose Fortran project with or without fpm(1).
+Note most if not all of these programs are build as part of the General Purpose Fortran project.
 These are alternative small fpm(1) projects.

 Most require being built in a POSIX environment.
 + [**compute**](https://github.com/urbanjost/apps/blob/main/compute/README.md) -